 All five of the women then sat down on the stone near the entrance and talked over the situation.
-It had not yet occurred to them that Jesus had been resurrected.
+It had not yet occurred to them that the resurrection of Jesus had already happened.
 They had been by themselves over the Sabbath, and they conjectured that the body had been moved to another resting place.
 But when they pondered such a solution of their dilemma, they were at a loss to account for the orderly arrangement of the grave cloths; how could the body have been removed since the very bandages in which it was wrapped were left in position and apparently intact on the burial shelf ?

 The Jews did not really bury their dead; they actually embalmed them.
 Joseph and Nicodemus had brought with them large quantities of myrrh and aloes, and they now wrapped the body with bandages[¹] saturated with these solutions.
 When the embalming was completed, they tied a napkin about the face, wrapped the body in a linen sheet, and reverently placed it on a shelf in the tomb.